Collection: The Legacy Collection

 To withstand Hoth's brutal climate, Rebel troopers wear polarized snow goggles, insulated jackets, heavy boots and white helmets.
 They also make adjustments to their weapons to ensure their blasters and cannons function in the subzero conditions.

 Hoth Rebel Trooper has a remarkable sculpt and Hasbro has ‘spoiled’ us to the point that we really do expect this quality for every figure that they make for us.
 But this is a good standard to have and we believe it keeps Hasbro on their toes to ensure that this caliber of quality is maintained for future action figure releases.
-This Hoth Rebel Trooper dwarfs the 2004 version significantly and he has perfectly executed and extremely well-hidden 14 points of articulation.
-All 14 points function beautifully and you will be thrilled to know that their utility is nearly flawless.
+This Hoth Rebel Trooper dwarfs the 2004 version significantly and he has perfectly executed and extremely well-hidden points of articulation.
+All of the joints function beautifully and you will be thrilled to know that their utility is nearly flawless.
 He can maintain poses as you desire and nothing makes a “fan boy” happier than an awesomely posed action figure.
 You may come across this figure without his “skirt” as this had been confirmed by Hasbro a while back.
 (Some had escaped the factory before they could be fixed.)
 We prefer to have the corrected version because, well, it is the correct version and rarely is less ever more in our Star Wars collecting universe.
 And it of course looks more accurate.
 But we suppose that the intense carded collector will want this version added to his catalogue of variations.
 Hoth Rebel Trooper comes with a removable helmet (a first for this character), blaster, removable backpack, and canon.
 All accessories function perfectly and are in exact scale to the figure.
 There is no “big hat” issue here at all.
 If we were to complain about anything, we would comment that his rifle is missing, but we will actually deal with this omission quite well.
 Besides, a rifle should be coming for the running change version if it ever gets released.
 When a figure has this much detail and function, it makes up for whatever accessories may have been missed.
-The figure's likeness is clearly a nod to the first neo-classic release we got (the 1997 POTF2 basic carded version) and it was thoughtful of Hasbro to go back and "update" this figure.
+The figure's likeness is clearly a nod to the first neo-classic release we got (1997's POTF2 [G/FF] Hoth Rebel Trooper figure) and it was thoughtful of Hasbro to go back and "update" this figure.
 Interestingly, and we won’t spend too much time on this, the second TLC running change looks as if it’s a revisit of the 2004 version.
 But we will have to wait until it’s officially out before jumping to these conclusions.
 And we hope the running changes don't stop there.
 We hope there is quite a few that will be considered over time.
+Even simple repaints would be welcomed additions ot the basic figure line.
+There are a ton of these soldiers in the film, so there should be in the toy line also!

 Status: Hoth Rebel Trooper is an all-new figure.

-Accessory Details: blaster pistol, blaster rifle, survival backpack, removable hat/goggle combination, heavy artillery machine gun
+Accessory Details: blaster pistol, survival backpack, removable hat/goggle combination, heavy artillery machine gun

 Original Droid Factory/Build A Droid Part: U-3PO right arm